GabeScott/standard-works-vault/General Conference/1996 April - Spiritual Shepherds.md

 # Spiritual Shepherds

-*By W. Eugene Hansen - Of the Presidency of the Seventy*
+By Elder W. Eugene Hansen - *Of the Presidency of the Seventy*

 *Given in the April session of the 1996 General Conference*